 Words from the New Testament will have a number starting with “G” for Greek (the language in which the New Testament was written).
 Words from the Old Testament will have a number starting with “H” for Hebrew (the language in which the Old Testament was written).

 For example, the word “love” in this passage is number G25.
 The number 5656 in parenthesis is a modifier (a word that further describes the first word), so you will need to look up both words to get the full intended meaning.

-3. Go here and enter the Strong’s number without the “G” or “H”.
+If the concordance numbers are not clickable on your screen, go here and enter the Strong’s number without the “G” or “H”.
 Then select Greek if the number had a “G” in front of it, or Hebrew if the number had an “H” in front of it.

 In our example, you would enter 25 and select Greek.

 4. Read the definition.
 You can see that agapao is the Greek word and it means “to welcome, to entertain, to be fond of, to love dearly“.

 In our example, we also need to look up the modifying word, which is number 5656 ōphelimos.
 The root word of this is ophello which means to heap up, i.e. accumulate or benefit.
 In this verse the word “love” can actually be translated as “heaps of love” or “accumulated amounts of love”.

 5. Rewrite the verse in your own words.
 After I find the original meaning of the words I prayerfully rewrite the verse in a way that encompasses what I have learned.